segmentio/segment-docs/src/connections/destinations/catalog/recombee-ai/index.md

 In case of [Order Completed](https://segment.com/docs/connections/spec/ecommerce/v2/#order-completed), set the `recomm_id` to the object of the particular product (`products.$.recomm_id`) that was ordered thanks to a successful recommendation.

-Sending the `recomm_id` will give you precise numbers about successful recommendations in the KPI section of the [Recombee Admin UI](https://admin.recombee.com).
-This explicit feedback also helps in optimizing the recommendation models.
+Sending the `recomm_id` gives you precise numbers about successful recommendations in the KPI section of the [Recombee Admin UI](https://admin.recombee.com).
+This explicit feedback also helps you optimize your recommendation models.

 ## Settings